johnedvard/js13kgames2022/README.md

 ### NEAR and OP Games

 Use NEAR to connect to https://paras.id/.
-Players can unlock new levels by minting NFTs
+Players can unlock new levels by minting NFTs.
+The levels are integrated in the NFT itself, which means they cannot change.

 ### Arcadian

-Players can select cool headwear from the Arcadians
+Players can select cool headwear from the Arcadians.

 ### Web monetization

-Players can adjust the color palette, and also unlock "hard" mode for levels with extra challanges.
+Players can unlock extra bonus headgear if they are Coil subscribers

 ## How to run and build the game